EBA consultation: which funds count towards the target level of the Deposit Guarantee Fund?

 The Act on the Financial Stability Authority does not acknowledge such calculation based on tracking the source of funds.
 In connection with the preparation of the EBA Guidelines, the FFSA has highlighted this discrepancy in comparison with Finland's current manner of calculation.
 Due to the new manner of calculation proposed by the EBA, in the context of re-accumulation, deposit guarantee contributions would sometimes have to be levied even after the deposit guarantee fund has reached its minimum level of 0.8%.

-The EBA will organise a hearing in connection with the consultation, which can be attended to remotely via conference call.
-The hearing will be held on Wednesday 28 June 2021.
-The consultation period runs until 28 July 2021.
+The EBA organised a hearing in connection with the consultation and attendance was possible remotely via conference call.
+The hearing was held on Wednesday 28 June 2021.
+The consultation period ended 28 July 2021.

 Further information: Fanni Teinilä, Legal Counsel (firstname.lastname(at)rvv.fi